 “In 1976, there were 9,000 products in the average grocery store, and now it’s ballooned to 40,000 products.
 And yet most of us can get almost all our shopping done in just 150 items, so you’re having to ignore tens of thousands of times every time you go shopping.”

-The Impact of Information Overload
+The Cost of Information Overload

 Overloading the Brain

-Resulting in Mental and Physical Health Issues
+Mental and Physical Health Issues